riyaarora03/Speed-Route-Path-Finder/README.md

     Dijikstra Algorithm
     Graph

+## Features of the Project
+• Printing the map of cities
+• Displaying minimum distance to all cities from the source city
+• Displaying minimum distance from source city to destination city
+• Print the shortest path from source to destination city
+• Calculate and print time taken to travel between two cities using different modes of transport (bike, car, bus, train etc).

 ## Brief
 You are given a map of connectivity between different cities.
 This map is represented in form of  graph.
 Each node of this graph denotes a city and weight of edge between two nodes is the distance between them.
 User will enter any number out of 1, 2 and 3.